 Thomasville Heights residents can apply for a free Urban Green Jobs training program, created in collaboration with HABESHA, a community-based pan-African organization.
-In this four-week intensive course, trainees get hands-on experience in greenspace management, tree identification, urban agriculture, chemical water testing and green infrastructure.
+In this four-month intensive course, trainees get hands-on experience in greenspace management, tree identification, urban agriculture, chemical water testing and green infrastructure.
 They meet city officials and tour Atlanta landscapes, all while gaining valuable skills such as teamwork, empathy and creative problem-solving.

 This rich experience not only results in skills and contacts that expand trainees’ employment opportunities, but also strengthens their community activism and desire to improve and protect Thomasville Heights.

 I liked the people that came in and spoke to us because they are powerful people with a lot of knowledge...I thought that was incredible.
 It motivated me to show up each day!
 I never knew exactly what to expect.

 There are few green spaces within Thomasville Heights and other South River communities and many of them are neglected.
 The Atlanta City Design, an ambitious plan to handle Atlanta’s rapidly growing population, envisions South River Park, a massive public greenspace of up to 3,500 acres.
 Realizing this vision will ultimately preserve the tree canopy along the South River, reclaim underutilized industrial areas for greenspace and sustainable, equitable development and connect people and nature.

 Both people and wildlife would be served by making this vision a reality.